dranelixx/Sonic-Deck/README.md

 ## 🎨 Looking for an Artist!

-**I'm searching for a talented artist to create visual assets for SonicDeck!**
+**I'm searching for a talented artist to create visual assets for Sonic Deck!**

 Needed:
 - App branding (logo, icons, banners)